 Step 7: Subtract your payments and refundable credits.

 And then there are some credits that are considered refundable.
-Earned Income Credit, parts of the child tax credit, and parts of the American Opportunity credit are added in here.
+Earned Income Credit, parts of the child tax credit, and parts of the American Opportunity credit for education costs are added in here.
 These are treated as payments just like all your withholding.

 Add up all the payments and withholdings, and all of the refundable credits.
 Subtract that total from the adjusted tax bill you came up with at the end of Step 6.